-In collaboration with Skellon Studio we’ve designed the new Battle of Britain Bunker Visitor Centre in Uxbridge for Hillingdon Council.
-The newly built visitor centre, situated a few metres away from the original underground Bunker, houses a permanent exhibition.
+We collaborated on the concept, creative direction and exhibition design of the new Battle of Britain Bunker Visitor Centre in Uxbridge for Hillingdon Council.
+The new building, situated a few metres away from the original underground Bunker, houses a permanent exhibition.
 Visitors are shown the inner workings of the Bunker, how the world’s first integrated air defence system developed, and the contribution of the many women and men who helped win the Battle of Britain.